Vulnerability Scanning Overview

 - Vulnerabilities in third-party applications such as

-The Scanning service only supports compute instances created from supported platform images.
+The Vulnerability Scanning service only supports Compute instances created from supported platform images.
 Scanning isn’t available for any image with the label end of support.

-The Scanning service detects vulnerabilities in the following platforms and using the following vulnerability sources.
+The Vulnerability Scanning service detects vulnerabilities in the following platforms and using the following vulnerability sources.

 Because Windows scanning doesn’t include OVAL data, we don't recommend you rely solely on Oracle Cloud Infrastructure Vulnerability Scanning Service to ensure that your Windows instances are up-to-date and secure.

-The Scanning service supports the following target options:
+The Vulnerability Scanning service supports the following target options:

-If you configure the Scanning service at the root compartment, then all compute instances in the entire tenancy are scanned.
+If you configure the Vulnerability Scanning service at the root compartment, then all Compute instances in the entire tenancy are scanned.

 - Images within a Container Registry repository

-Understand key concepts and components related to the Scanning service.
+Understand key concepts and components related to the Vulnerability Scanning service.